Sales

 • The allowable spacing between traces

-• The size and pitch of the pads that the trace will be connecting to
+• The size and pitch of the pads that the trace will connect to

 What is Trace Width and Why is it Important?